-The Bank is subject to the capital adequacy framework as per the "Operating Guidelines for Small Finance Bank" from Reserve Bank of India (RBI).
+The Bank is subject to the capital adequacy framework as per the "Operating Guidelines for Small Finance Bank" from RBI.
 As per capital adequacy framework, the Bank is required to maintain a minimum Capital to Risk Weighted Assets (CRAR) of 15% with minimum Tier I capital as 7.5%.
-As of now, capital conservation buffer and counter cyclical buffer are not applicable for small finance banks.
+As of now, capital conservation buffer and counter cyclical buffer are not applicable for Small Finance Banks.